oracle942/password-generator/README.md

 ![password generator app screenshot](/screenshot.PNG)

 ## Credits
-The code for this application was written entirely by me with help from online resources.
+The code for this application was written entirely by the author.